 Long after our roles have been reversed and the child in me has marginally taken over as an adult, my mother just managed to yet again teach me a valuable lesson: it is never too late to jump.

 So much of my own life right now is bogged down by procrastination, hesitation, fear and doubt, the lesson is timely.
 All it takes to jump is curiosity, courage, and one small step.
-I shall keep that mind.
+I shall keep that in mind.

 The pictures are not mine, they are my uncle Jos’ and Parachute Montreal’s own.